Octavius Frothingham: Pastorates

 He was pastor of the North Unitarian church of Salem, Massachusetts, from 1847 to 1855.
 He broke with this congregation over the issue of slavery.
 From 1855 to 1860, he was pastor of a new Unitarian society in Jersey City.
 There he gave up the Lord's Supper, thinking that it ministered to self-satisfaction.

 It was as a radical Unitarian that he became pastor of another young church in New York City in 1860.
 The name of the church was initially the Third Unitarian Congregational Church.
 From the beginning, Frothingham belonged to the most radical wing of the Unitarians.
-Indeed, in 1864 he was recognized as leader of the radicals after his reply to Dr Hedge's address to the graduating students of the Divinity School on "Anti-Supernaturalism in the Pulpit."
+Indeed, in 1864 he was recognized as leader of the radicals after his reply to Frederic Henry Hedge's address to the graduating students of the Divinity School on "Anti-Supernaturalism in the Pulpit."

 In 1865, when he had practically given up transcendentalism, his church building was sold and his congregation began to worship in Lyric Hall under the name of the Independent Liberal Church, their connection with the Unitarian denomination being thereby sundered.
 In 1875, they moved to the Masonic Temple, but four years later ill-health compelled Frothingham's resignation, and the church dissolved.
-Paralysis threatened him, and he never fully recovered his health.
-In 1881, he returned to Boston, and devoted himself to literary work until his death there.
+Paralysis threatened him, and he never fully recovered his health.Frederic Henry Hedge In 1881, he returned to Boston, and devoted himself to literary work until his death there.